OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Install Animations Module.

-Next step is to install the angular animation package which is used by the some Material components to do more advanced transitions.
+Next step is to install the angular animation package which is used by some Material components to do more advanced transitions.
 **NB** : Before installing this package, check in `package.json` file.
 Sometimes, install angular material adds this package by default.
 If not then go ahead to install that with ` npm install --save @angular/animations` In order to use the animation after installing it, we need to explicitly add it to our project.
-In angular we have to explicitly add what you what you want to use so your code can be optimize.
-Having said that , let’s add to our `src/app/app.module.ts `file the code below;
+In angular, we have to explicitly add what you what you want to use so your code can be optimized.
+Having said that, let’s add to our `src/app/app.module.ts `file the code below;

 ```js
 import {BrowserAnimationsModule} from '@angular/platform-browser/animations';